 Vegan cornbread casserole is a wonderful addition to any holiday table!
 Tender cornbread, creamy, dairy free cheese, and vegetables combine to make this comfort food classic.
 This delicious side dish is warm and filling, and it’s sure to be a family favorite.

-My mom was a wonderful cook, and there are many recipes that stand out in my mind that were present at special occasions and holidays when I was growing up.
-For my birthday, I would always ask her to make German chocolate cake, which was rich and amazing.
+My mom was a wonderful cook, and I have adapted many of her recipes to be allergy friendly.
+For my birthday, I would always ask her to make my favorite German chocolate cake.

-She also made homemade French fries which were awesome and often requested by my sister.
-Holiday meals always consisted of ham and several comforting casseroles: broccoli cheese casserole, Polish Reuben casserole, and a really yummy cheesy cornbread casserole.
+Her homemade French fries were awesome and often requested by my sister.
+Holiday meals always consisted of ham and some favorite sides: broccoli cheese casserole, Polish Reuben casserole, and a really yummy cheesy cornbread casserole.

-I knew that I wanted to remake the cheesy cornbread casserole, which was not an easy task, because it contained eggs, tons of dairy, and a boxed Jiffy mix.
+I knew that I wanted to remake this casserole, which was not an easy task, because it contained eggs, tons of dairy, and a boxed Jiffy mix.

-This vegan cornbread casserole is lighter, and it does double duty: when you serve it hot out of the oven, the cheese is melty and this side dish is almost like a cornbread stuffing.
+This vegan cornbread casserole is lighter than the traditional recipe, and it does double duty: when you serve it hot out of the oven, the cheese is melty and this side dish is almost like a cornbread stuffing.

-If you let it cool completely and Daiya cheese firms up, it can be sliced and served like a heavier, flavorful cornbread.
+If you let it cool completely, it can be sliced and served like a heavier, flavorful cornbread.
 It’s very tasty either way!
-If you are really a cheese lover, throw a handful of dairy free cheese shreds on top before baking.

 Ingredient Notes